firefox-devtools/debugger/docs/getting-setup.md

 Now, open Firefox by clicking on `Launch Firefox`.
 [Chrome](#starting-chrome) and [Node](#starting-node) are also available in the appendix.
 We recommend that you close other browsers before launching Firefox, though it is not required.

 After Firefox is open, you may wish to experiment with the debugger and its features.
-A good example website for this is called [TodoMVC](http://todomvc.com/examples/vanillajs/), where you can debug a simple Todo application in a wide variety of JS frameworks.
+A good example website for this is called [TodoMVC](http://todomvc.com/examples/vanillajs/), where you can debug a simple "to do" application in a wide variety of JS frameworks.

 **Why am I opening Firefox from inside the debugger?**